 ● Uses BLE, NFC, and UWB

 Apple is slowly trying to eliminate everything you carry in your pockets that isn't an iPhone.
 Apple came first for your wallet with Apple Pay, and it is coming for your car keys too.
-Introduced in iOS 14, CarKey is an API intended to completely replace the keys to your car with your iPhone.
+Introduced in iOS 14, CarKey is an API intended to replace your car's keys with your iPhone completely.

 Apple is bringing cryptographic key generation and secure communication protocols to the car.
-Just like Apple Pay, CarKey is being implemented to replace real-world objects with safe and secure digital ones.
+Like Apple Pay, CarKey is being implemented to replace real-world objects with safe and secure digital ones.

 A digital key fob